macdao/moscow/README.md

 ## Not Supported Moco Features

-Because we need to build requests from Moco contracts, so the matchers such as `xpaths` and `json_paths` will not be supported.
+Because we need to build requests from Moco contracts, some matchers such as `xpaths` and `json_paths` is not supported.

 - request
  - version